smartsdk/smartsdk-recipes/recipes/contributing.md

   to the MD [linting rules](https://github.com/markdownlint/markdownlint/blob/master/docs/RULES.md).

 Once you make a pull request to the repository, you will be able to observe the results of the compliancy verification in your PR.
-Merge will be only possible if CI process is passed successfully.
+Merge will be only possible after a successful CI run.

+## Important observations for new recipes

+1. Please add a `README.md` with an introduction on how to use the recipe and which things MUST be set in order for it to work.
+1. State which services are **stateful** and which are **stateless**.
+1. Provide the recipe with sensible defaults that work out of the box in the FIWARE Lab.
+Use as much defaults as possible, so users need minimum to none configuration before the first testing deployment.
+1. Please keep recipes in order (respect the folder structure) following categories.

 ## Contributing to Portainer Recipes